andrei-akopian/andrei-akopian.github.io/notes/apartment-search-checklist.md

   - AC and HVAC
   - Heating
   - Stove and gas
+    - Where will the steam and heat of the stove go?
 - Building Design
   - Insulation and thermal efficiency
-  - The color of the building collects or repells heat
+  - The color of the building collects or repels heat
 - Floor, Hallways, Elevator, and Stairs
 - Package delivery
 - Mailbox